About Keio University and Keio University Shonan Fujisawa Campus (SFC)

-There are more than 150 students from about 25 different countries and regions studying at SFC.
+There are nearly 300 students from about 40 different countries and regions studying at SFC.
 Every semester SFC holds a welcome party for international students to promote friendship across cultures, and encourage cooperation in study and research.

 Keio University Shonan Fujisawa Campus uses a semester system.
 The spring semester runs from April 1st to September 21st, and the fall semester runs from September 22nd to March 31st.

 Please refer to the academic calendar for more information.

 Although there are no open days that are geared specifically toward international students, Keio University holds open campus events that all prospective students are welcome to attend.
 These events give visitors the chance to see and experience the university’s academic and campus life firsthand.

 During SFC’s annual open campus and information session events, prospective students will have opportunities to participate in campus tours and mock classes.
 They will also receive informational materials and individual consultations that cover questions about student life, scholarships, studying abroad in Japan, extracurricular activities and career development.

 SFC welcomes visits from prospective students outside of scheduled open campus and information session days.
 For details about arranging a campus visit, please refer to the Visiting SFC page.

 SFC is located in Fujisawa City, which is in the southern region of Kanagawa Prefecture called Shonan.
 Situated along the coast of Sagami Bay, the Shonan area is well known for its relaxing, free-spirited culture.